luc-github/esp3d.io/src/content/esp3d/v3.x/hardware/system_boards/main_boards/btt_skr_mini_e3/_index.md

 +++
 archetype = "section"
-title = "Bigtreetech skr mini board" descrption = "No socket available" weight = 9
+title = "Bigtreetech skr mini board" description = "No socket available" weight = 9
 +++
 This board is from Bigtreetech and went through various hardware revisions; all of them still feature a TFT pin header which is where you can tap the TX and RX needed.
 The wiring below is made with a 1.2 board, but the same applies for the other revisions as well; if you need the exact schematic for your mainboard version, you can check [Bigtreetech's github repository](https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3/tree/master/hardware).